vegaprotocol/documentation/docs/concepts/trading-on-vega/market-types.md

 Spot markets have a base asset and quote asset, where the base asset is traded against the quote asset.
 The spot price reflects how much of the quote asset is required to buy 1 unit of the base asset.
 The base asset is listed first in the pair: for example, in BTC/USD, the base asset is BTC and the quote asset is USD.

-Both assets in a spot market need to be enabled on the [asset bridge](../../tutorials/proposals/update-asset-bridge.md).
+Both assets in a spot market need to be enabled on one of the [asset bridges](../../tutorials/proposals/update-asset-bridge.md).

+For a limit order on a spot market, or any order that doesn't immediately trade in full, whatever collateral is needed to cover the order, and its fees, is moved to a holding account, to ensure you can support your open order.
+If you cancel or reduce the size, any freed up collateral is returned to your general account.
+This is true in both continuous trading and auction modes.